SankBad/Twitter_Database/README.md

 # Twitter_Database
 Course project for DBMS: Creating multiple databases to store tweets and building search applications.

-Data collection: We have collected the data using the keyword “US Economy”.
-We have about 29000 tweets.
+Data collection: We have collected the data using the keyword “U.S. Economy”.
+We have about 16800 tweets.

 Data Preprocessing: The downloaded data is a JSON file which is a dictionary of dictionaries.
 We loaded the data and converted it into a pandas DataFrame.
 We separated the ‘user’ data from it and stored it in another DataFrame.
 We removed the other language entries from our data.